ashybaye/developer-docs/testing.md

 #### Use unit testing in conjunction with Behat tests

-Using Behat to capture every permutation of a feature is difficult and costly to implement.
-It is more efficient to use unit tests to handle testing the different inputs/outputs, and use Behat for a broader overview of the feature.
+Using Behat to capture every permutation of a feature is difficult and costly to do.
+It's more efficient to use unit tests to handle testing the different inputs/outputs, and use Behat for a broader overview of the feature.

-### Manual
+### Manual testing

-Manual testing should be avoided as the primary means for verifying a feature's functionality, or the correctness of a bug fix.
+We should avoid manual testing as the primary means for verifying a feature's functionality, or the correctness of a bug fix.
 This is because the process is error prone, time consuming, and often tedious.

 That aside, it's good practice in bug reports and pull requests to provide a summary of steps to test a feature or reproduce a bug.
 Manual verification can help developers and code reviewers confirm that no new, uncaught regressions have occurred.
 This is also a good opportunity for the code reviewer to step back and assess the feature or fix in the broader context of the project.